ibm-cloud-docs/monitoring/exporters/availability_metrics.md

 # Testing endpoints with Blackbox exporter
 {: #availability_metrics}

 You can use the Prometheus Blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
-The Sysdig agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
+The monitoring agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
 The availability metrics can then be alerted upon within Sysdig to alert users on the availability of the endpoints.
 {:shortdesc}

 For example, you can configure the Prometheus Blackbox exporter to get information about the availability of a Windows system, or to get the availability of a URL.